Spend a week in community while kayaking and exploring the beauty and wonder of the San Juan Islands.

 Return home with newly expanded wilderness abilities, an energized outlook, a rekindled allowance of empathy into situations and relationships and an eye toward the future.

-Students will seek out beaches where they will sleep under the stars and get acquainted with the fascinating natural and cultural history of the Pacific Northwest coast.
-Instructors will teach the teamwork and communication skills necessary to travel as a group of kayaks in a working waterway.
-Students may also have the opportunity to do a service project with a local land agency, hike to an island vista or just comb the beach.
+Students will paddle from island to island and get acquainted with the fascinating natural and cultural history of the Pacific Northwest coast.
+Instructors will teach students the technical skills, teamwork, and communication skills necessary to travel as a group in a working waterway.
+Students may also have the opportunity to do a service project with a local land agency, hike to an island vista, or just comb the beach.

-Nestled between Vancouver Island and the North Cascades, the San Juan Islands are a unique coastal cruising ground with large expanses of pristine water and mountain scenery.
-During your journey, you will encounter coastlines with a combination of sandy and rocky beaches, shallow and deep harbors, still and reef-studded bays.
-Knotty, twisted madrona trees grow along much of the shorelines while evergreen fir and pine forests cover large inland areas.
-Sightings of harbor seals, porpoise and eagles are common as well as the occasional glimpse of an Orca whale.
+Nestled between Vancouver Island and the North Cascades, the San Juan Islands are a unique coastal cruising ground of sparkling water and mountain scenery.
+You will encounter sandy and rocky beaches, shallow and deep harbors, placid and reef-studded bays.
+Sightings of harbor seals, porpoise and eagles are common as well as the rare glimpse of an Orca whale.
 The islands get less average rainfall than the surrounding area due to the rain-shadow effect of the Olympic Mountains.
 Summertime high temperatures are around 70 degrees Fahrenheit while lows could be in the 40s.
 These regions are the ancestral lands of the Lhaq’temish (Lummi), Klallam, Samish, Tulalip, W̱SÁNEĆ, Lekwungen/Songhees and Coast Salish nations.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.

 To secure your spot on a course you must submit an enrollment form and $500 deposit that is applied toward the total cost of the course and includes a $150 non-refundable enrollment processing fee.